kleqing/Headphone-Equalizer-APO/README.md

 ## Installation

-1. Download the Equalizer APO at [here](https://sourceforge.net/projects/equalizerapo/files/)
+1. Download the Equalizer APO at [here](https://sourceforge.net/projects/equalizerapo/files/), and the release preset at [here](https://sourceforge.net/projects/equalizerapo/) and extract it.
 2. After that, a dialog box will be show.
 And all you have to do is:

 ![img](./img(guide)/step1.png)